addy01001/mmorpg/README.md

-# mmorpg
+# MMORPG-bot
 This bot is in the earliest stage of development.
 MMORPG is highly customizable role-play mmorpg chat based multiplayer game that runs on your discord server.
-The web applications based game is coming soon
+The web application based game is coming soon.